elianalopezv/blog-adventure/content/blog/peru-magical-mountain/index.md

 ---
 title: What Salkantay Mountain taught me
 date: "2020-02-23T04:17:00.000Z"
 description: "I'd heard that the mountains are magical.
-Perú showed me this is real."
+Peru showed me this is real."
 ---

 This is a story I keep in my heart 💟 I was on a trip to Peru and I decided to do one of the most popular hikes they have at Cusco: The Humantay lagoon, in the Salkantay mountain 🏔🇵🇪